datafilter/HalfKey/contributing.md

 Any suggestions and discussions are more than welcome!
 The more eyeballs the merrier.

 I'd like people (including myself) to rely on this for a lifetime, and therefore prefer accretion-only changes.
 In other words, no edits as far as possible and only add new files.

-Any significant changes are preferably made to seperate variants of the PWA, eg using a different algorithm or new version of a framework.
+Preferably changes are in new implementations so that users don't experience the app constantly changing out under them.
+Any significant changes(like using different algorithm or framework) are to be made to [seperate variants of the PWA](/pwa/variants/) with the intent that when one is completed, it doesn't change except for security updates.

 There is a lot that can be done to improve the css and usability of the PWA.
 I'd welcome any PR's that add content in a new directory in
 ```